augelloantonio/travel-around-milestone/README.md

 On Edge at the moment the span it is still not having a light grey background like on the other browsers.

+The Index page it seems slow at the starting, so I added a loading gif to let know te user that the page is charging.
+The cause of this issue is an eavy calling to the database, I am calling by the code the database so many times and it is a known bug from me.
+I searched and tried  few solutions for that, no one of them seems working, I tried to use the [Model One-to-Many Relationships](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/), the [Aggregation](https://docs.mongodb.com/manual/reference/command/aggregate/index.html) Method and [MongoDB Relationships](https://www.tutorialspoint.com/mongodb/mongodb_relationships.htm), but all of them without success.
+The scope of the milestone is anyway reached and I will for sure find a fix for this problem in the future, I would like to concentrate more on the progress of CodeInstitute Course at the moment.

 It seems as there are no other bugs at the moment.

 To test if the SEO guidelines are followed I used [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) as Google Chrome extension that gives me 100% of the result.

 ### Validation Testings